-- Automatic Software Updates: For those who have a lot to get done, there isn't anything more irritating than having to wait for system updates to be installed.
-Cloud-based applications automatically refresh and update themselves, instead of forcing an IT department to perform a manual organizationwide update.
+For those who have a lot to get done, there isn't anything more irritating than having to wait for system update to be installed.
+Cloud-based applications automatically refresh and update themselves, instead of forcing an IT department to perform a manual organisation-wide update.
 This saves valuable IT staff time and money spent on outside IT consultation.
-PCWorld lists that 50% of cloud adopters cited requiring fewer internal IT resources as a cloud benefit.
+PCWorld lists that 50 percent of cloud adopters cited requiring fewer internal IT resources as a cloud benefit.

-- Competitive Edge: While cloud computing is increasing in popularity, there are still those who prefer to keep everything local.
+While cloud computing is increasing in popularity, there are still those who prefer to keep everything local.
 That's their choice, but doing so places them at a distinct disadvantage when competing with those who have the benefits of the cloud at their fingertips.
-If you implement a cloud-based solution before your competitors, you'll be further along the learning curve by the time they catch up.
-A recent Verizon study showed that 77% of businesses feel cloud technology gives them a competitive advantage, and 16% believe this advantage is significant.
+If you implement a cloud-based solution before your competitors, you'll be farther along the learning curve by the time they catch up.
+A recent Verizon study showed that 77 percent of businesses feel cloud technology gives them a competitive advantage, and 16 percent believe this advantage is 'significant.'

-- Sustainability: Given the current state of the environment, it's no longer enough for organizations to place a recycling bin in the breakroom and claim that they're doing their part to help the planet.
+Given the current state of the environment, it's no longer enough for organisations to place a recycling bin in the breakroom and claim that they're doing their part to help the planet.
 Real sustainability requires solutions that address wastefulness at every level of a business.
-Hosting on the cloud is more environmentally friendly and results in less of a carbon footprint.
+Hosting on the cloud is more environmentally-friendly, and results in less of a carbon footprint.

 Cloud infrastructures support environmental proactivity, powering virtual services rather than physical products and hardware, and cutting down on paper waste, improving energy efficiency, and (given that it allows employees access from anywhere with an internet connection) reducing commuter-related emissions.
-A Pike Research report predicted data center energy consumption will drop by 31% from 2010 to 2020 based on the adoption of cloud computing and other virtual data options.
+A Pike Research report predicted data centre energy consumption will drop by 31 percent from 2010 to 2020 based on the adoption of cloud computing and other virtual data options.